AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureFundamentals.md

 #### Azure DDoS Protection

+Cloud applications that are accessible from the Internet over a public IP address are susceptible to distributed denial of service (DDoS) attacks.

+DDoS attacks can overwhelm an application’s resources and can often make the application completely unavailable until the attack is mitigated.

+DDoS attacks can also be used to exploit security flaws in an application and attack systems that an application connects to.

+Azure can help protect against DDoS attacks with DDoS protection.
+DDoS protection is a feature of Azure Virtual Networks.

+There are two tiers of DDoS protection; Basic and Standard.

+Basic protects you from volume-based DDoS attacks by distributing large amounts of volume across all of Azure’s network infrastructure.

+- Basic DDoS protection applies to both IPv4 and IPv6 public IP addresses.

+- With the Basic tier, you have no logging or reporting of any DDoS mitigation, and there’s no way to configure alerts, so that you’re notified if a problem is detected.
+However, the Basic tier is free and provides basic protection.

+The DDoS Standard tier offers protection not only from volume-based DDoS attacks, but when used in combination with Azure Application Gateway, it also protects from attacks designed to target the security of your applications.
+It offers logging and alerting of DDoS events and mitigations, and if you need help during a DDoS attack, Microsoft provides access to experts who can help you.
+The DDoS Standard tier applies only to IPv6 public IP addresses.

+Virtual networks that use the DDoS protection plan aren’t required to be in the same subscription, so in most cases, an organization will only need a single DDoS protection plan to protect all of their virtual networks.

+**Exam Tip:** The fact that you can add virtual networks from multiple Azure subscriptions to the same DDoS protection plan is an important concept.
+You are billed a large monthly charge for the DDoS protection plan, and if you create two DDoS protection plans, you have just doubled your costs.

 #### Virtual Network Security

 Once inside a virtual network (VNet), it's crucial that you limit communication between resources to only what is required.

 For communication between virtual machines, Network Security Groups (NSGs) are a critical piece to restrict unnecessary communication.

+**Exam Tip** An NSG that’s associated with a subnet impacts all VMs inside of that subnet, as well as traffic to and from the subnet.
+For example, if you configure an NSG to prevent all traffic except traffic from the Internet, and you then associate that NSG with a subnet containing two VMs, those two VMs will no longer be able to communicate with each other because only traffic from the Internet is allowed by the NSG.

 You can completely remove public internet access to your services by restricting access to service endpoints.
 With service endpoints, Azure service access can be limited to your virtual network.